Sex-crazed cop used South Yorkshire Police helicopter to film swingers' x-rated outdoor romp

 "They may have welcomed the thrill of being observed in this way, but this incident encapsulates the wider harm to the public trust and confidence in the police occasioned by this offending."

-Pogmore, of Guilthwaite Crescent, Whiston, Rotherham has admitted to the four charges of misconduct in a public office.
+Pogmore, of Guilthwaite Crescent, Whiston, Rotherham has pleaded guilty to four charges of misconduct in a public office.

-But four of his colleagues - two pilots, a police officer and a police constable - also in the aircraft during the filming have gone on trial today for the offences they face relating to the four incidents after denying any involvement in the making of the recordings.
+But four of his colleagues - two pilots, a police officer and a police constable - have gone on trial today for the offences they face relating to the four incidents after denying any involvement in the making of the recordings.

-The first incident took place on August 23, 2007, when a woman sunbathing naked in her private back garden, which has a seven-feet high fence surrounding it, was filmed, alongside her daughters aged 18, 15 and eight-years-old who were all in bikinis.
+The first incident took place on August 23, 2007, when a woman sunbathing naked in her private back garden, which has a seven-feet high fence surrounding it, was filmed for several minutes.

+Her daughters aged 18, 15 and eight-years-old, all of whom were all in bikinis, were also caught on camera.

 On that date Malcolm Reeves, 64, of Garfield Avenue, Knaresborough was piloting the aircraft, sitting next to him was Pogmore acting as a left police air observer, while serving officer Lee Walls, 46, was the right police air observer.